bouboudev/backtobasics/mini application/electric-chat-vue/README.md

 <br />
 <br />

-The goal of the project was to create a mini instant chat application.
-Give the user the possibility to quickly register with his nickname and to communicate with other users, using the Vue.js javascript framework and the google firebase application.
+The goal of the project was to create a mini authentication application using the javascript framework Vue.js and the google firebase application.

 <p align="right">(<a href="#top">back to top</a>)</p>